fairlearn/fairlearn/docs/user_guide/assessment.rst

     recall by groups =  {'a': 0.0, 'b': 0.5, 'c': 0.75, 'd': 0.0}

 The disaggregated metrics are stored in a :class:`pandas.Series` :code:`grouped_metric.by_group`.
-Note that the overall recall is the same as that calculated above in the Ungrouped Metric section, while the 'by_group' dictionary can be checked against the table above.
+Note that the :meth:`MetricFrame.overall` property has the value of 0.5, as we obtained above by applying :py:func:`sklearn.metrics.recall_score` to the whole dataset.
+The :meth:`MetricFrame.by_group` property (which we turned into a dictionary for display purposes) can be checked against the table above.

 In addition to these basic scores, Fairlearn provides convenience functions to recover the maximum and minimum values of the metric